hackshackers/hackshackers-hugo/content/news/2019/04/packed-week-hh-groups-burst-job-postings.md

 - Newsletter
 ---

 Happy early Earth day, hacks and hackers!
-Chapters on four different continents are holding meetups this week, covering topics like open data, space technology and the IoT.
+Groups on four different continents are holding meetups this week, covering topics like open data, space technology and the IoT.

 {{< tweet 1116511058888232965 >}}